 - Make this dairy free recipe using your choice of plant-based milk, including — soy milk, almond milk, or even coconut milk

-- You can make this without adding whole kernel corn
+- You can make this without adding the whole kernel corn

 - Optional: add fresh slices of jalapeños on the top before baking (remove the seeds to make it less spicy)